gudwin/botbuilder-unit/README.md

 # Script

 The Script is just an array with simple objects (at this version) where every item represents a message in conversation between user and the bot.
+The Library supposes that first message **always be** from user.

 If the message is from the user, than message object should look like this: